 3. Cambridge Audio Alva Duo (Best Headphone Amp)

-Cambridge Audio has named the Alva Duo very helpfully, the Duo.
+Cambridge Audio has named the Alva Duo very helpful, the Duo.
 This simply means that it is designed to accommodate both moving magnet and moving coil cartridges.

 This is, however, not the only reason that the Duo is named thus.
 Rather, it is also because it doubles as a unique and capable headphone amplifier.
 It sends the incoming signal from the record and amplifies it enough to be heard by headphones.